twelsh37/pplx_structured_output/README.md

 1. Prompt for your question
 2. Send it to the Perplexity AI API
-3. Process the response (UK English conversion, word limiting)
+3. Process the response (UK English conversion)
 4. Save the formatted article to `article.md`

 ## Output Format